 1. Google Chrome — Overall Best Browser

-When you talk about top web browsers across the platforms, you can’t overlook Google Chrome.
+When you talk about top web browsers across platforms, you can’t overlook Google Chrome.
 Packing in a huge library of extensions, it provides you more flexibility.
-And with the seamless integration with Google’s services, it lets you sync your passwords and bookmarks across devices, which comes in handy especially when you want to have a more intuitive experience.
+And with the seamless integration with Google’s services, it lets you sync your passwords and bookmarks across devices, which comes in handy.

-You can take advantage of the task manager to view and control all the programs that are running on your Windows PC.
-There is a built-in Google Translate to ensure you can translate any language without any hassle.
+There is built-in Google Translate to ensure you can translate any language without any hassle.
 It also has a useful PDF viewer to let you deal with PDFs conveniently.
 Moreover, the multi-account support and strong parental controls make it a fine bet for all seasons.